-(a) Includes a \$2.7 million deferred tax asset related to a \$12.7 million federal net operating loss that has no expiration
+(a) includes a federal deferred tax asset of \$3.6 million related to a \$14.0 million federal net operating loss that has no expiration

 We record an accrual for federal, state and local and uncertain tax positions.
 The development of these tax positions requires subjective, critical estimates and judgments about tax matters, potential outcomes and timing.
 Although the outcome of potential tax examinations is uncertain, in management's opinion, adequate provisions for income taxes have been made for potential liabilities resulting from these reviews.
 If actual outcomes differ materially from these estimates, they could have a material impact on our financial condition and results of operations.
 Differences between actual results and assumptions, or changes in assumptions in future periods, are recorded in the period they become known.
 To the extent additional information becomes available prior to resolution, such accruals are adjusted to reflect probable outcomes.